![]() |

 "The funeral of the later Edwin Arnold was held from his residence on the Douglas Road last Saturday afternoon at 1 o'clock and was attended by many relatives and friends.
 Rev. Walter Ela, pastor of the Laurel Hill M.E.
 Church, officiated. the bearers were Smith B. Mowry, A.B.
 White, Sewell Chace and Horace Arnold.
 Interment was in the family lot in the Tassel Top Cemetery." -- Pascoag Herald, 12/25/1903

-In ending, this first part of my ancestral genealogy blog post, we have learned that there have been many people who have lived and died on the property from old age perhaps and illness, but there are no records of any sort of foul play, accident or suicide on this property.
+In ending, this first part of my ancestral genealogy blog post, we have learned that there have been many people who have lived and more than likely died on the property from old age perhaps and illness, but there are no records of any sort of foul play, accident or suicide on this property.
 Although Edwin died, he did not die on this property, and Sally Eddy and her two children died of illness.
-It is safe to conclude that there were many deaths prior to and up to this point in the home's history, based on the fact that there were many generations who lived here and grew old here.
+It is safe to conclude that there were many more deaths prior to and up to this point in the home's history, based on the fact that there were many generations who lived here and grew old here.
 Family took care of their elderly until they passed away, but that didn't mean anything negative took place on the property.

 CLICK HERE TO READ PART 2.
 The Ancestral History of the Richardson-Arnold House.